migpovrap/dotfiles/README.md

 - `setup.sh`: One line setup script to configure a new machine.
 - `backup.sh`: Script to backup GPG keys and app preferences, and save them to 1Password and iCloud.
-- `exportRaycastPreferences.scpt`: AppleScript to export Raycast preferences and save them to iCloud.
 - `Brewfile`: List of Homebrew formulas and casks that I want to be installed.
 - `plists/`: Directory containing app preference files in plist format.
 - `home/`: Chezmoi home directory